This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Notice

-You can cancel a task only in the retry phase of the task execution, when you run the ALTER SYSTEM CANCEL TASK command.
-If a background task is stuck in a specific phase, you cannot cancel the background task by using this command.
+You can cancel a task only in the retry stage of the task, when you run the ALTER SYSTEM CANCEL TASK statement.
+If a background task is stuck in an execution stage, you cannot cancel it by using this statement.

 Here is an example: